Open a PDF version to print this topic

 Have a bath or shower every day to help moisturise your skin.

-Your doctor will tell you the correct strength to use and for how long, depending on how severe your eczema is and what part of the body it's on.
+Your general practice team will tell you the correct strength to use and for how long.

-Use the steroid cream when your skin is red and inflamed and stop using it once the redness settles down.
+Use the steroid cream when your skin is red and inflamed.
+Stop using it once the redness settles down.
 Continue using your moisturiser while using the cream.

 How to apply topical steroids: